zoemeziere/coral_connectivity/README.md

-# coral_connectivity #

-Data (input and output) and scripts used to perform analyses presented in "Dispersal differs by orders of magnitude among co-distributed coral species, affecting spatial scales of eco-evolutionary processes"
+# Data availability for "Connectivity differs by orders of magnitude among co-distributed corals, affecting spatial scales of eco-evolutionary processes #

-# Data
+This repository contains all scripts and input data files required to run all analyses performed in Meziere et al., (2025).

+Raw sequence data is accessible on the NCBI SRA database under the following BioProjects: PRJNA1215558, PRJNA1140372, PRJNA996644.

+Metadata files are accessible on the GEOME database under the following GUIDs:  https://n2t.net/ark:/21547/Fxv2, https://n2t.net/ark:/21547/FnE2, https://n2t.net/ark:/21547/FnE2.

+## Input data files ##

 ### VCF ###